 - Founded in 1847.
 (Read more about Carthage’s rich history)

-- 80-acre campus on the shore of Lake Michigan.
+- More than 80 acres campus on the shore of Lake Michigan.
 (Read more about our location)

 - 2,600 full-time undergraduate students.

 - 12:1 student-to-faculty ratio.
 (Read more about our faculty)

 - 120+ student organizations.
 (Read more about student orgs)

 - Named a Best Midwestern College by The Princeton Review (2019), a designation given to only 25 percent of four-year schools.

 - Accredited by the Higher Learning Commission since 1916.
 (Read more about accreditation)

 Academics and Outcomes